Sksandy17/Leetcode-Series/README.md

 - Approach: Use modified binary search to check the sorted half and search for the target; when duplicates occur, shrink both ends.
 - Time Complexity: O(log n)
 - Space Complexity: O(1)

+### 50.Find Minimum in Rotated Sorted Array II

+- Difficulty Level: Hard
+- Language: Java
+- Approach: Use binary search; compare mid with right to move toward the minimum, and reduce right when duplicates are equal.
+- Time complexity: O(log n)
+- Space Complexity: O(1)